GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_installation_wiki.md

 You can download the latest version here:

 1. Go to the [__QGIS download page__](https://www.qgis.org/en/site/forusers/download.html).
-2. Select `Download for Windows`, `Download for macOS` or `Dowload for Linux`, depending on your system.
+2. Select `Download for Windows`, `Download for macOS` or `Download for Linux`, depending on your system.
 3. Click on `Looking for the most stable version?
-Get QGIS 3.28 LTR`
+Get QGIS 3.28 LTR`.

 ## Windows specific considerations